How to Dry Filament: PA, TPU, PLA, PVA & PET

 Nylon (PA): 80°C-90°C

 In terms of drying time, it can take several hours for moisture to be removed from thermoplastic filament materials.
-In general, you should dry your spools at the recommended temperatures for roughly 4-6 hours, however more hygroscopic materials, such as Nylon (PA) may require longer drying times.
+In general, you should dry your spools at the recommended temperatures for roughly 4-6 hours, however more hygroscopic materials, such as Nylon (PA) may require longer drying times, up to—and even upwards of—12 hours.
 If you are using a dedicated filament dryer, drying temperatures and times may vary.

 Recommended reading: How to Prevent 3D Print Blobs & Zits